 - It isn't a substitute for travel insurance.
 While very useful, it’s only for medical cover.
 Find how to apply and full info in the Free EHIC guide.

-Save £100s on family fuel bills by switching
+Save over £200 on family fuel bills by switching

-With kids' baths, games consoles, TVs and lights left on, extra heating and more, even small families can face huge fuel bills.
-But you can easily save hundreds simply by changing gas and electricity providers, and get cashback or a case of wine on top.
+With kids' baths, games consoles, TVs and lights left on, extra heating and more, even small families can face huge fuel bills, leaving many worrying about how to save money.
+But you can easily make big savings simply by changing gas and electricity providers, and get cashback or a case of wine on top.